Loading...

 Most major institutional crypto exchanges offer FIX connectivity for their institutional clients: Coinbase Prime, Kraken Institutional, Gemini, Bitstamp, OKX, and others.
 Major OTC desks and prime brokers typically offer FIX connectivity as well.
 The exact FIX version and supported message types vary by venue: institutional clients verify supported message coverage before integration.

-Three main models.
-Direct venue connections — the institution maintains its own FIX session to each venue.
-Connectivity hubs — a third-party aggregator provides FIX-to-FIX bridge to multiple venues through one connection.
-Managed connectivity — vendors operate FIX infrastructure on the institution's behalf.
+Three main models: direct venue connections, connectivity hubs, and managed connectivity.
 Trade-offs involve latency (direct connections are fastest), operational complexity (hubs simplify), and cost (managed services charge ongoing fees but reduce internal burden).

 Standard FIX uses tag-value text encoding that is verbose but human-readable.
 FIX FAST (FIX Adapted for Streaming) is a binary encoding format designed to compress FIX messages for high-volume market data feeds.
 FAST is used where bandwidth and latency matter most (market data distribution); standard FIX tag-value is used for transactional messages.
 Many trading systems use both — tag-value for orders, FAST for market data.